code-and-effect/effective_messaging/README.md

 Centralize all communications between one or more users.

+Works with effective_reports to schedule notifications to report results containing emails.

 ## Getting Started

 This requires Rails 6+ and Twitter Bootstrap 4 and just works with Devise.